jcaillon/Notes/git/git.md

 **head** : a named reference to the commit at the tip of a branch, stored in `$GIT_DIR/refs/heads/`

 **HEAD** : the current branch.
-Is a reference of one of the heads in your repo, except when using a detached HEAD
+Is a reference of one of the heads in your repo, except when using a detached HEAD (in that case it is directly a commit HASH)

 **object** : unit of storage identified by the SHA-1 of its content + history, they are stored in `$GIT_DIR/objects/`